jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 *   **Names:**
     *   **Male:** Achos, Taleas, Diacrates, Lenysis, Goreas, Homias
     *   **Female:** Astera, Zedara, Ozia, Elaria, Dorela, Soria
+    *   **Second names:** High Elves use toponymic bynames, of the form [Given Name] lin [District].
+Populous districts in the capital of Thesekira are Apolek, Tarnis, and Maphelius.

 ### Catfolk

 ![Catfolk portrait](CATFOLK.png "Catfolk portrait")

 *   **Physical Description:** Catfolk are feline humanoids with sandy brown fur, upright ears, sharp claws, and long tails.
+*   **Lifespan:** Catfolk reach adulthood at 20 years, middle age at 40 years, elderhood at 60 years, and usually die by 80 years.
+They can live up to 110 years.
 *   **Homeland:** They hail from Wuthelark, which consists of three regions: a jungle to the south, a desert to the north, and a mountain range dividing them.
 *   **Culture:** Catfolk culture centers celestial spirituality, clan loyalty, and libertinism.
 *   **Disposition:** Perspectives on the Yargyez Empire are split geographically between jungle and desert Catfolk.
 The northern nomads resist the Yargyez Empire's encroachment due to its unwillingness to recognize nomadic land rights.